dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 :::

-Some time ago I learned about an interesting HTML pattern by wandering through [the spec](https://html.spec.whatwg.org/):
+Some time ago, I learned about an interesting HTML pattern by wandering through [the spec](https://html.spec.whatwg.org/):

 ```html
 <label for="btn">Hello World</label>